Reversed halo sign (lungs)

 At the time the article was last revised Bashar Karkoush had no recorded disclosures.View Bashar Karkoush's current disclosures

-Reversed halo sign, also known as the atoll sign, is defined as central ground-glass opacity surrounded by denser consolidation of crescentic shape (forming more than three-fourths of a circle) or complete ring of at least 2 mm in thickness 8.
-It was initially described on high-resolution CT.
+The reversed halo sign, also known as the atoll sign, on chest CT is defined as central ground-glass opacity surrounded by denser consolidation of crescentic shape (forming more than three-fourths of a circle) or complete ring.
+The consolidation should be at least 2 mm in thickness 8.

-This is in contrast to the more well-known halo sign of invasive fungal infection.
+The sign is distinct from the halo sign of invasive fungal infection.

-The central area (ground-glass opacity) corresponds to alveolar septal inflammation and cellular debris in alveolar spaces, while the crescent or ring-shaped peripheral airspace consolidation corresponds to granulomatous tissue within the distal air spaces 5.
+The central area (ground-glass opacity) corresponds to alveolar septal inflammation and cellular debris in alveolar spaces, while the peripheral consolidation corresponds to granulomatous tissue within the distal airspaces 5.

-The sign is classically seen in organizing pneumonia (OP), which is most commonly cryptogenic (COP) but can also be secondary to other causes.
-However, the sign is only seen in about one-fifth of patients with COP 1.
+The sign is most commonly seen in organizing pneumonia (OP), which is most commonly cryptogenic (COP) but can also be secondary to specific causes.
+However, the sign is only seen in about one-fifth of patients with cryptogenic organizing pneumonia 1.